 The hall will be revived in a contemporary architectural interpretation based on three principles: the Gable, the Disk and the Arch.
 The Gable is made of glass that open up the hall’s interior to create a connection between the life of the hall and the surrounding area.
 The Gable is part of a journey through the urban spaces of Copenhagen, where the hall’s visitors reach their destination upon entering the foyer.
 In the Disk, on the first floor, bars and lounges are placed around the concert hall under the Arch.
+Here, more than 500 small windows break the structure of the facade with small glimpses of light, which enlarges the connection between the inside and outside.
+The Disk is covered in handmade white tiles that are specially produced to the K. B Hall.
+The characteristic crookedness and glacing of the tiles makes the facade reflect the light and life of the surroundings which connects the Hall to the local area.
 The Arch is the large unifying structure that recreates the K.B. hall’s iconic look.
 Inside, the balconies, balustrades, bars and fittings will all have historical references.
-The new flexible architecture, the acoustics and technical solutions all fulfil the requirements for a contemporary event venue.
+The new flexible architecture, the acoustics and technical solutions all fulfill the requirements for a contemporary event venue.

 How the project addresses the Sustainable Development Goals

 In the project we have worked with issues related to the Sustainable Development Goals.
 However, the project was not designed to address the global goals.
 We have worked with issues related to: SDG 3: Good Health and well-being, SDG 5: Gender equality, SDG 8: Decent work and economic growth, SDG 10: Reducing inequality, SDG 11: Sustainable cities and communities and SDG 17: Partnerships for the goals.

 - Frederiksberg, DK